Solomon1533/1dgk.github.io/_drafts/2024-12-31-seen-read-played.md

 04/06 [blank]\
 04/07 RIPLEY (2)\
 04/08 RIPLEY\
-04/09 RIPLEY, *Cult of the Dead Cow* by Joseph Menn
+04/09 RIPLEY, *Cult of the Dead Cow* by Joseph Menn\
+04/10 RIPLEY, SHOGUN